NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Site Management/Get Site Devices API.md

 ## ***GET*** /V1/CMDB/Sites{?sitePath}|{?siteId}
 Calling this API to get all devices belong to the site specified by site name.

-NOTE:  must be a leaf site, error would return if the parameter is root site or a container site.
+Note: must be a leaf site, error will return if the parameter is root site or a container site.

+**Note that some site management APIs require calling of other site management APIs prior to, or after.
+Refer to [Golden Use Case Templates - Site Management by Calling APIs](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/Golden%20Use%20Case%20Templates/Sites%20Management%20by%20Calling%20APIs.md) for more information.

 ## Detail Information